CompuTec/computec-docs/processforce_versioned_docs/version-2.0/developer-guide/processforce-api/processforce-api-tt/general.md

     To customize material selection in backflushing transactions, you need to manually modify the SQL functions CT_PF_GetFreeSerials and/or CT_PF_GetFreeBatches by adjusting the ORDER BY clause in the SQL code.

         :::caution
-            Keep in mind that after every ProcessForce upgrade, these functions will be automatically overwritten by the installer, requiring you to reapply your changes.
+            Keep in mind that after every CompuTec ProcessForce upgrade, these functions will be automatically overwritten by the installer, requiring you to reapply your changes.
         :::

 ---